MattMencel/vault-example/vault-deployment/README.md

 # Vault Demo - Deployment

-This demo uses a mix of Terraform and Vault commands to deploy a 3-node Vault cluster on AKS.
+This demo uses a mix of Terraform and Vault commands to deploy a 3-node Vault cluster, using the new Raft backend, on Azure Kubernetes Service.

 ## Prerequisites